MichaelJBerk/ZmanimKit/README.md

 ## License

-KosherSwift is available under the LGLP license.
+ZmanimKit is available under the LGLP license.
 See the LICENSE.md file for more info.